UBC-MOAD/ccar-modeling-docs/index.rst

 CCAR Modeling Project Documentation
 ***************************************

 This is a collection of documentation about the CCAR Modeling Project.
+It is mostly focused on the UBC modeling component of the GEOTRACES project.

 .. _about: